maseberefiloe22-code/technomania-artificial-leaf/Folder B-Designs/Electronic Design/README.md

 ## Overview

-This section describes the electrical and electronic design of the SOLAFORM Artificial Leaf prototype.
+This section describes the electronic design of the SOLAFORM Artificial Leaf prototype.

-The electrical system is controlled by an Arduino Uno, which receives information from sensors and controls the outputs used to represent the different operating stages of the system.
+The electronic system uses an Arduino Uno as the main microcontroller.
+It receives information from sensors and simulated sensor inputs and uses programmed conditions to control the different operating states of the prototype.

 ## Main Electronic Components